docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/deployment101/_index.md

 ---
-title: "Deploying Your First Nginx Deployment"
+title: "How to deploy Your First Nginx Deployment"
 linkTitle: "Deploying Your First Nginx Deployment"
 weight: 89
 description: >-